 Turkmen Leader Calls For Public To Help Choose Name Of Nearly Complete City

-Turkmenistan's new president has called for a public discussion to name a new city in Akhal Province outside of the capital, Dushanbe, that the country’s new president says is “nearing completion.”
+Turkmenistan's new president has called for a public discussion to name a new city in Akhal Province outside of the capital, Ashgabat, that the country’s new president says is “nearing completion.”

 State newspaper Neutral Turkmenistan said on April 29 that Serdar Berdymukhammedov “touched upon the topic of choosing a worthy name for the future city" and mentioned the "expediency of bringing this issue to the national discussion" during a visit to the site.